 Both cyber security and information security are two critical areas of assurance that affect the entire organisation, and they can be complicated to manage.
 However, before creating a security program, it is important first to understand the difference between the security terms, and most importantly how they can work together.

 Cyber security and information security are often linked synonymously.
-However, there are some crucial distinctions between the two areas of security which are key to understand.
+However, there are some crucial distinctions between the two areas of security which are key to understanding.

 What is cyber security?